What to Expect During a Job Interview and How to Make a Good Impression

-One of the key points I was always asked to evaluate during a job interview, was personal attire.
-Even in my early days working at, and managing a gas station, I had to look at how an applicant was dressed for the interview, and make notes about it.
+One of the key points I was always asked to check during a job interview, was personal attire.
+Even in my early days working at, and managing a gas station.
+I had to look at how an applicant was dressed for the interview.
+Part of my interview paperwork included make notes about it.

-It was not uncommon throughout my career, for someone to land in the dusty pile of "no job offer extended", simply because of what they were wearing during the job interview.
-I know many of you are thinking "that's nuts", while I can see how you would think that - let me explain it from a businesses point of view.
+It was not uncommon throughout my career, for someone to be passed over based on what they wore.
+Failing to dress in business casual would land them in the dusty pile of 'rejected' applicants.
+Because of what they were wearing during the job interview.
+I know many of you are thinking that is something crazy to reject someone over.
+I can see how you would think that - let me explain it from a businesses point of view.

-If someone shows up for an interview and is poorly dressed, inappropriately dressed, unclean, unkempt etc, would you want them promoting your business or product to the general public?
-Absolutely not, it boils down to common sense, if you are well kept and at the very least dressed in business casual attire or even better business attire during a job interview, you will do well in being a promoter for the business or product without distracting potential customers with your appearance.
+If someone shows up for an interview and is poorly dressed.
+Inappropriately dressed, unclean, unkempt and so on.
+Would you want them promoting your business or product to the general public?
+Definitely not, it boils down to common sense.
+If you are appear clean and tidy.
+At the very least dressed in business casual attire.
+You will do well in being a promoter for the business or product.
+Without distracting potential customers with your appearance.

-For men an example of acceptable business casual attire for a job interview would be, khakis or dress pants and a button down long sleeve shirt.
+For men an example of acceptable business casual attire for a job interview would be:

-Limiting the amount of perfume or cologne you wear to a job interview is best, not everyone likes the same scents as you and some people have severe allergies to fragrance.
-An interviewer may rush through a job interview with an applicant if cologne or perfume is over powering or offensive.
+Limit the amount of perfume or cologne you wear to a job interview.
+Not everyone likes the same scents as you and some people have severe allergies to fragrance.
+Heavy fragrance may result in an interviewer or hiring manager rushing your interview.

 Making Eye Contact During A Job Interview